Hst0411/NYCU_Parellel_Programming_2024/Final Project/README.md

 ### branch - jett

-* Use OpenMP to parallelize the FP-tree construction
+* Use MPI to parallelize the FP-tree construction

 * Parallelize the process by dividing it into two parts:
     * Build frequency item set